The author is a teacher and online writer with lots of professional experience to share with readers.

-Teachers in their profession are required to maintain appropriate standards and fulfil their responsibilities, not just to learners, but also to institutions, colleagues and other professional roles.
-In order to do that a teacher should set professional and personal boundaries, which will also set their limits and will identify what their professional role involves.
+Teachers are required to maintain appropriate standards and fulfill their responsibilities not just to learners but also to institutions, colleagues, and other professional roles.
+In order to do that, a teacher should set professional and personal boundaries, which will also set their limits and will identify what their professional role involves.

-Setting role boundaries is also useful to define professional duties, limitations and rights of a professional worker like a teacher.
+Setting role boundaries is also useful to define professional duties, limitations, and rights of a professional worker like a teacher.
 So when you are going to set your boundaries as a teacher you are also defining your duties and everything that your professional role involves.
-For example a teacher has the right to contact the learners regarding the course, but calling them 10 times would be inappropriate.
-A teacher can be friendly with the learner but getting overfriendly, too personal or too emotionally involved in some situations can be deemed inappropriate.
-In fact a professional behaviour for a teacher is essential; a teacher needs to be impartial, fair and ethical with all learners.
-A teacher should also consider using caution with self-disclosure: a discrete behaviour is required when they disclose personal information.
+For example, a teacher has the right to contact the learners regarding the course but calling them 10 times would be inappropriate.
+A teacher can be friendly with the learner but getting overfriendly, too personal, or too emotionally involved in some situations can be deemed inappropriate.
+In fact, professional behavior for a teacher is essential; a teacher needs to be impartial, fair, and ethical with all learners.
+A teacher should also consider using caution with self-disclosure: a discrete behavior is required when they disclose personal information.
 A teacher should also worry about which barriers the learners can face; these barriers could be for example disabilities or attendance.
-A teacher has the responsibility to help the learners overcome or minimise these barriers and have the best possible result in terms of learning.
+A teacher has the responsibility to help the learners overcome or minimize these barriers and have the best possible result in terms of learning.

 pearlicious on November 14, 2018:

 Thank you so much Pamela :) glad you enjoyed it.

 Pamela Oglesby from Sunny Florida on December 22, 2014:

 I agree that boundaries are essential for any good teacher, just as they are important in our lives.
 I think teachers have to make many difficult decisions these days.
 Excellent article.